rollerworks/search/Resources/doc/type.rst

 .. note::

-    The constructor should accept setting options, for ease of use.
+    The constructor (for ease of use) should also accept setting options.

 This uses the Symfony OptionsResolver component.